 Sometimes we think we are doing everything right with your poultry, but are experiencing losses anyway.
+To report a loss with a recent order, click here.
 The following is a list of things you may not have considered when brooding and raising poultry that can lead to losses:

 - Brooder size: How big is the brooder?
 I recommend a 4x4 brooder for 15-25 chicks when they first arrive.
 Smaller orders will need a smaller space at first.
 If their space is too small, overcrowding could be an issue which causes stress; if it's bigger, they could be wandering too far and chilling.
 As they grow, you will need to step up your brooder size until they are fully feathered and ready for the great outdoors.